 We believe that an explosion of creativity, art, and design can transcend cultural and linguistic boundaries, inspiring positive global change.

-PangeaSeed Foundation and the Love Letters team collaborate with today’s most influential creative minds to help give large bodies of water the voice they so desperately need.
+PangeaSeed Foundation and the Love Letter Projects team collaborate with today’s most influential creative minds to help give large bodies of water the voice they so desperately need.